GEDCOM Files: Mac - PC

 You can also fall back to an older standard on some applications when generating a GEDCOM file, and repeat the above process.

-If you are not going to be exchanging data very frequently, it might not be worth it to go through all of the above.
-There is a point at which it almost makes as much sense to print the data out, or import the data into it’s own family file, and cut and paste the information into your main or research family file.
+If you are not going to be exchanging data very frequently, it’s not going to be worth it to go through all of the above.

-I would definitely recommend against merging data from one or more GEDCOM files generated by applications other than what you are using, for the simple fact that you should always be careful about what you import (i.e. fact-checking), as well as if there are slight differences between what is originally generated and what is imported, you might not find them until later on, and the problem goes from being relatively harmless to hours and hours of fixing (or simply reverting to an older GEDCOM if you keep good, regular backups.
+I would definitely recommend against merging data from one or more GEDCOM files generated by applications other than what you are using, for the simple fact that you should always be careful about what you import (i.e. keeping an eye on your source references).
+Plus, if there are slight differences between what is originally generated and what is imported, you might not find them until later on, and the problem goes from being relatively harmless to hours and hours of fixing (or simply reverting to an older GEDCOM if you keep good, regular backups).

-More information on the GEDCOM 5.5 standard here : http://homepages.rootsweb.com/~pmcbride/gedcom/55gctoc.htm
+More information on the GEDCOM 5.5 standard here : GEDCOM Standard Release 5.5 and Wikipedia’s GEDCOM page.